jigpu/linuxwacom-wiki-archive/wiki/Waltop_Tablet_Set_Up.md

 text file rather than at at the command line, with similar results to what the wacomcpl gui would have produced.

-In the example script below both "Device name" and ID \# are used.
+In the example script below both "device name" and ID \# are used.
 Be sure to check for yours using 'xinput list' (without the quotes) in a terminal and use them.
-If you are hot plugging your tablet or other devices be sure to use "Device name" as the ID \# can change.
+If you are hot plugging your tablet or other devices be sure to use "device name" as the ID \# can change.

     ## Device names and ID numbers from 'xinput list' entered in a terminal.
     #